 Swim body monitoring VP's alleged role in FIFA bribery case

-LAUSANNE, Switzerland (AP) World swimming body FINA says it will ''take all measures deemed necessary'' after its vice president was implicated in a FIFA bribery case in an American court.
+LAUSANNE, Switzerland (AP) World swimming body FINA has pledged to ''take all measures deemed necessary'' after its vice president was implicated in a FIFA bribery case in an American court.

-Al-Musallam could be identified in a Department of Justice document and Brooklyn federal court transcript last week as ''co-conspirator 3'' in the guilty plea of a FIFA audit committee member.
+Al-Musallam could be identified in a Department of Justice document and Brooklyn federal court transcript last week in the guilty plea of a FIFA audit committee member.

 The official, Richard Lai from Guam, said in court he was paid hundreds of thousands of dollars in bribes through the Olympic Council of Asia (OCA).
 This was to help advance the interests of a Kuwaiti ''faction'' and recruit other Asian soccer leaders he understood would be offered bribes, he said.